ysmood/kafka-image/readme.md

 # Kafka Docker Image

-Properly start and stop the process of kafka and zookeeper as a single node for development use.
+Properly start and stop the process of kafka and zookeeper as a single node for development usage.
-Other popular images like `wurstmeister/kafka` and `spotify/kafka` doesn't work well when used for development.
+Other popular images like `wurstmeister/kafka` and `spotify/kafka` doesn't work well when being used for development.

 ## Install